Supai Group: Description

 The Supai Group consists of alternatingly interbedded soft, reddish shales and sandy; hard, buff or pinkish buff sandstones; and, in its lower part, hard, gray limestones.
 Most the sandstone consist of thick, massive beds that erode as prominent, vertical cliffs.
-The limestones also erode to form erode as prominent, vertical cliffs.
+The limestones also erode to form prominent, vertical cliffs.
 The beds of shale and laminated sandstone weather as slopes.
 The alternation of hard and soft beds form a distinct step-like profile, which consists of alternating cliffs and slopes.
 The Supai Group overlies either the Redwall Limestone or Surprise canyon Formation and underlies the Hermit Formation.

 This topographic profile of the Supai Group is consistent enough that it was initially divided into five subdivisions based upon the cliff versus its slope-forming character and, thus, indirectly on associated lithology within the Grand Canyon region.
 They are the (1.)
 Upper cliff unit, locally includes a receding ledge unit (Esplanade cliff); (2.)
 Upper slope unit; (3.)
 Middle cliff unit; (4.)
 Middle slope unit; (5.)
 Lower cliff and slope unit.
 These units can be traced throughout the Grand Canyon as they differ remarkably little from one end to the other.
 However, westward, the slope units do become less conspicuous.
 In particular, the middle slope unit becomes so weakly developed in the western Grand Cayon region, that the lower and middle cliff units seem to merge such that lower and middle cliff units appear to merge.

 In 1975, McKee incorporated specific key beds, fauna zones, and erosion surfaces into the above topographic units to define the Watahomigi formation, Manakacha formation, Wescogame Formations and Esplanade Sandstone.
 Most important to defining and mapping these formations are three key beds, in addition to the basal conglomerate underlying the Redwall Limestone and Surprise canyon Formation, consisting of widespread, lithologically distinct, conglomerates.
 Two of these of conglomerates are associated with marked erosional surfaces and, thus, likely represent regional unconformities.
 Marine fossils that occur above and below. these conglomerates also indicate that represent significant periods of nondeposition and erosion.